 The simultaneous review and consideration for funding affords Fast-Track applicants the opportunity to plan and subsequently stage the proposed research and development across both Phase I and Phase II and, if a meritorious Fast-Track application is approved for funding, allows the SBC to obtain funding for the Phase II research and development more quickly than it would were it to apply separately (and consecutively) for a Phase I and then a Phase II award.

-Potential applicants are strongly encouraged to refer to and closely read the comprehensive and detailed SBIR-STTR programmatic information and guidance posted to and readily accessible on the NIH SBIR-STTR Web site: https://sbir.nih.gov.
+Potential applicants are strongly encouraged to refer to and closely read the comprehensive and detailed SBIR-STTR programmatic information and guidance posted to and readily accessible on the NIH SBIR-STTR Web site.

-NIA particularly encourages potential applicants to refer to & closely read the 2016 NIH SBIR and STTR Omnibus Solicitations, the 2016 NIA SBIR-STTR Research Topics, and the 2016 NIH SBIR Direct-to-Phase-II FOA:
+NIA recommends that potential applicants refer to & closely read the 2016 NIH SBIR and STTR Omnibus Solicitations, the 2016 NIA SBIR-STTR Research Topics, and the 2016 NIH SBIR Direct-to-Phase-II FOA: